pakeke-constructor/umg-mod-monorepo/items/readme_components.md

 local chest = entities.chest()

-chest.inventory = {
+-- Upon creation, the `inventory` component should be set to a table, -- like the following: chest.inventory = {
     width = 6 -- width of inventory slots
     height = 3 -- height